misaelnieto/misaelnieto.github.io/_posts/2018-10-02-exercising_the_transfer_matrix_method.md

 ![For mere mortals ...]({{site.baseurl}}/media/abandon-thread_fb_3029909.jpg)

 ... for mere mortals.
-Yet here we are still, aren't we?
+Yet we are still here, aren't we?

-Python does not support matrices out of the box, we need a little help of [numpy](https://docs.scipy.org/doc/numpy/) so we can solve this matrix in no time:
+Python does not support matrices out of the box, but with a little help of [numpy](https://docs.scipy.org/doc/numpy/) we can solve this matrix in no time:

 ```python
 import numpy